 Think you’re not a speed golfer?
 Consider this: How do you feel about a 5-hour round?
 Do you cringe at the thought?
 Maybe you just think: “Gee, that’s an awful long time for a round of golf.”
 In either case, you’re doing yourself a disservice.
 After all, this is a game you love.
 You’ve waited all week to play; confirmed (three times) with your significant other that you’ll be on the course Saturday; and spent an outrageous sum of money on new golf balls.
 Face it, you love it.
 Soooooooo…WHAT THE HELL ARE YOU RUSHING FOR?

 I blame the courses.
 Think about why 4 hours is the norm.
 It’s not because old Tom Morris had to rush home and mow the lawn!
 No, it started because golf course managers figured out they could make more money if they got people to play faster!
 It’s basic economics.
 There’s only so much daylight and the quicker they can shove people through the course, the more greens fees they can collect.
 So now the problem is everybody thinks golf was meant to be played in 4 hours!

 Obviously courses can and do put you on the clock – I understand that – they have to make money to stay in business.
-But I don’t have to accept that as the norm!
-That’s why I thoroughly enjoy when no one is around me – because I can play at a comfortable pace.
-Have you ever timed what your “comfortable pace” is on the course?
-Unless you’re a speed golfer, I bet it’s close to 5 hours.
+But I don’t have to accept that as the norm – which is why I thoroughly enjoy when no one is around me – because I can play at a comfortable pace.
+Have you ever timed what your foursome’s “comfortable pace” is on the course?
+You know – if you really take your time and appreciate where you are.
+Unless you’re a bunch of speed golfers, I bet it’s close to 5 hours.

 Look, no one likes to wait on every hole, but there’s a difference between waiting and slowing down and enjoying.
 Next time you’ve got a few holes open behind you, slow it down and enjoy – you’ll find 5 hours isn’t so bad after all.